Extract invoices to structured JSON

 Sensible extracts PO reference numbers from invoices.
 You can match these against purchase orders processed through Sensible to verify quantities, pricing, and terms programmatically.

 Yes.
 Validation rules cross-check that line item totals sum to the subtotal, that tax calculations are correct, and that the grand total matches.
-Discrepancies are flagged with confidence scores.
+Discrepancies are flagged automatically.

 Sensible extracts each line item with description, quantity, unit price, and total.
 It handles multi-page tables, subtotals, tax amounts, and grand totals across any invoice layout.